HadoukenIO/symphony-of/README.md

 - (optional) Notifications can be customized in the notification.html file

 ## Testing
 The client running in OpenFin is adding only a limited number of additions to the SSF API.
 These features pertain mainly to Windowing, Notifications, and a System Tray that exposes additional menu options to users.
-The Chat Application running in OpenFin is to have feature parity with the client running in Electron.
+The client running in OpenFin is to have feature parity with the client running in Electron.

 ### Screen Layout
 - Multiple Pop Out Windows